python/cpython/Doc/library/sys.rst

 .. function:: setdlopenflags(n)

-   Set the flags used by the interpreter for :cfunc:`dlopen` calls, such as when the interpreter loads extension modules.
+   Set the flags used by the interpreter for :c:func:`dlopen` calls, such as when the interpreter loads extension modules.
 Among other things, this will enable a lazy resolving of symbols when importing a module, if called as ``sys.setdlopenflags(0)``.
 To share symbols across extension modules, call as